AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 # Actionable Log Files {#actionable-log-files}

-Actionable Log Files allow you to capture media data from Google DCM log files and use the data to create traits in Audience Manager.
+[!UICONTROL Actionable Log Files] allow you to capture media data from [!DNL Google DCM] log files and use the data to create traits in Audience Manager.
 Capture impressions, clicks, and conversions from ad servers as traits without having to use pixel calls.

 <ul class="simplelist">
  <li> <a href="../../integration/media-data-integration/actionable-log-files.md#section_42B595E75E7A42E589F5E166968A1311"> Purpose </a> </li>